-- G1-P1 Improve the coordination of land use and transportation planning ensuring developments are adequately connected by the region's transportation system and appropriately located to preserve the quality of life in surrounding areas. - G1 P2 Apply transportation investments and policies facilitating sustainable business growth and tourism growth within the region, consistent with local and regional comprehensive plans. - G1-P3 Identify and utilize the existing investment and reinvestment of transportation resources into and within the MRMPO as a critical component to the overall economic health of the region. - G1 P4 Develop and Execute land use policies which create economically strong regional activity centers with a mix of job, housing, services and recreation in an intermodal environment. - G1 P5 Identify and initiate transportation investments and policies which will facilitate the movement of freight.
+- G1 O1 Encourage the coordination of land use and transportation planning to ensure that developments are adequately connected by the region's transportation system and appropriately located to preserve the quality of life in surrounding areas. - G1 O2 Encourage transportation investments and policies that facilitate sustainable business growth and tourism growth in the region which are consistent with local and regional comprehensive plans. - G1 O3 Encourage economically strong regional activity centers with a mix of job, housing, services, and recreation in an intermodal environment.